FredKSchott/snowpack/www/_template/guides/react.md

 ## Create your first React component

 React relies on a special templating language called JSX.
+If you're familiar with React then you already know JSX: it's React's templating language that allows you to write something like `<App />` or `<Header></Header>` directly in your JavaScript code.

-Snowpack has built in support for JSX in files with the `.jsx` extension.
+Snowpack has built in support for JSX in files using the `.jsx` extension.
 That means that there's no plugins or configuration needed to write your first React component.
-Rename `index.js` file to `index.jsx` so that Snowpack knows it's now a JSX file:
+Rename `index.js` file to `index.jsx` so that Snowpack knows to handle JSX in the file:

 ```bash
 mv index.js index.jsx
 ```

 > 💡 Tip: you do not need to update your `index.html` script tag reference to point to `index.jsx`.
-Browsers don't speak JSX (or TypeScript, for that matter), so any compile-to-JS file formats are compiled to `.js` in the final browser build.
+Browsers don't speak JSX (or TypeScript, for that matter), so any compile-to-JS file formats compile to `.js` in the final browser build.
 This is good to keep in mind when you're referencing built files in HTML `<script src="">` and `<link href="">` elements.

 You can now import React in `index.jsx` and add a simple test component just to make sure it's working: